 Each person’s journey in recovery is different.
-Persons learn the significance of utilizing the 12 Step programs in their personal recovery process.
+Persons learn the significance of utilizing the 12-step programs in their recovery process.
 Each client uses the EMR Workbook and immediately begins the Step work process.
 We believe the foundation of recovery from addictive disorders is based on the 12 Steps originating from Alcoholics Anonymous.

 The 12 Step program “has taught us also that recovery is possible and that persons afflicted could resume their normal place in society, becoming again self-supporting, self-respecting, good citizens, good husbands, and good parents”-Ruth Fox, MD Medical Director, The National Council on Alcoholism, Inc. 1966.

-English Mountain Recovery is a residential program which looks at innovative strategies that will help the client achieve long term sobriety.
+English Mountain Recovery is a residential program that looks at innovative strategies that will help the client achieve long-term sobriety.